 Our efforts to introduce Interprofessional Education (IPE) began with pilots across the schools at KUMC.
 IPE simulations began with the School of Nursing and medical students from pediatrics in 2010 and 2011.
 An interprofessional graduate level classroom experience was created for the Geriatrics Champions Program and an IPE family practice clinical experience involving multiple health professions.

-In June 2011, a retreat was planned with representatives from all health professions schools, Graduate Medical Education and KU Hospital.
+In June 2011, a retreat was planned with representatives from all health professions departments, Graduate Medical Education and KU Hospital.
 This event was funded by the Reynolds Grant and hosted by the Landon Center on Aging.
 The goal was to bring together key stakeholders to network about IPE, focus our strategic priorities for IPE and determine a plan for moving our efforts forward.

 In 2011, our leadership team appointed an Associate Vice Chancellor for Educational Resources and Interprofessional Education and a Program Director was hired in 2012 to help formalize the CIPES strategic plan and move the program components forward.
 Core planning teams were formed with representation from each of the health professions departments, hospital, graduate medical education, (including students) to begin designing the overall mission, goals and curricular activity planning in March of 2012.
 These individuals are our foundational leaders and continue their dedicated efforts to promote interprofessional learning and collaboration today.